xtreamwayz/html-form-validator/docs/latest/example-expressive-action.md

 ---
-title: "Example: Expressive action"
+title: Example Expressive action
-type: "project"
+type: project
-layout: "page"
+layout: page
-project: "html-form-validator"
+project: html-form-validator
-version: "1.0"
+version: v1
 ---

 Let's take the contact form as an example and use it in a zend-expressive application with Twig as a renderer.
 The